CitizenLabDotCo/citizenlab/README.md

-# Citizenlab-private
+# citizenlab-ee

-This repository contains scripts and tools to develop, test and deploy the commercial version of citizenlab.
+This repository contains scripts and tools to develop, test and deploy the enterprise edition of citizenlab.